contacts-butlers/android-contacts-butlers/README.md

 your favorite contacts really deserving of being favorites?
 Do you  want to groom your contacts a bit, whenever you are bored, have free time, or just fed up with being disorganized?

 Well, then, you have come to the right place!
-This application provides you tons of butlers from the open source community that will help you groom your contacts using the power of LOVE <3
+This application provides you the personification of the contributors in the open source community in the form of butlers.
+Every butler has their own personality and expertise.
+Different butlers will detect different contacts that need grooming based on different sets of needs.
+All butlers have one thing in common.
+They will help you groom your contacts using the power of LOVE <3

+For a list of all butlers, who they are and what they do, read [BUTLERS.md](/BUTLERS.md)

 ## Free, open source software (FOSS)